 The Time Out Market, located near the Cais do Sodré metro station, is a great spot for foodies.

-You can find a variety of delicious food options to fit any budget, so be sure to swing by for a bite to eat.
+You can find delicious food options to fit any budget, so be sure to swing by for a bite to eat.

 There’s a wide selection of over 30 food stalls offering a variety of specialties, and you can also sit down to enjoy your meal inside the market hall.